gecr07/CEH-Notes/README.md

  Dragonblood es el ataque por el cual analizan el handshake de DragonFly.
 Mas bien una serie de ataques hacia WPA3

+ ## SAE Key interchange new algorithm

+> WPA3 certification is introduced by Wi-Fi Alliance in 2018 as a successor to WPA2.
+It aims to alleviate the vulnerabilities in WPA2 and provide more secure wireless networks.
+It introduces new concepts like Simultaneous Authentication of Equals (SAE), dragonfly key exchange, NIST elliptical curve cryptography etc. To make it easier to understand WPA3 as a whole, I will be discussing each component individually in detail.
+WPA3 replaces Pre-Shared Key with Simultaneous Authentication of Equals (SAE) to derive the Pairwise Master Key (PMK) which enables secure communication even when the password is compromised.
+To understand how this is achieved, we need to understand how Diffie-Hellman key exchange and elliptical curve cryptography work in conjunction with Dragon fly key exchange.

+ ## PMF Protected Management Frames

+ Además, WPA3 admite marcos de administración protegidos (PMF), lo que hace que sea imposible lanzar ataques de desautenticación.
+WPA2 ya admite esto, por lo que no es una novedad de WPA3.
+Sin embargo, con WPA, los PMF se incluyen desde el principio en el programa de certificación.

  ## Zoominfo